jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    isovalentbgpnodeconfigoverride.isovalent.com/berlin created
    ```

+### Verify Cilium BGP peering

-4. Verify Cilium BGP peering with the following cilium CLI.
+1. Verify Cilium BGP has successfully established peering sessions with *`xrd05`* and *`xrd06`* with the following cilium CLI.
 Note, it may take a few seconds for the peering sessions to establish.
    ```
    cilium bgp peers
    ```